August Alerts

 Action Items

-1. Review the final rule here.
+1. Review the Bill here.

 Disclaimer: This document is designed to provide general information and guidance concerning employment-related issues.
 It is presented with the understanding that ManagEase is not engaged in rendering any legal opinions.
-If a legal opinion is needed, please contact the services of your own legal adviser. © 2023 ManagEase
+If a legal opinion is needed, please contact the services of your own legal adviser. © 2025 ManagEase

 APPLIES TO